 Lionel LLC vs Lionel Corporation

-This is the first time Lionel, LLC has filed for bankruptcy.
-The original Lionel Corporation, which is the company that made the trains your dad’s and grandfather’s friends had, if not the trains they had, in all likelihood, filed bankruptcy three times.
+2004 was the first time Lionel, LLC has filed for bankruptcy.
+The original Lionel Corporation, which is the company that made the trains popular during your dad’s and grandfather’s generations, filed bankruptcy three times.
 The first time was in 1935, when the Great Depression had wiped out most of Lionel’s competitors and the aristocratic J. Lionel Cowen kept on making trains for millionaires’ kids when there weren’t many millionaires left.
 The last time was after the company left the train business.

 Lionel’s two-pronged approach to getting out of bankruptcy